CausaNatura/CN-DSI/README.md

 in Python, but this requires more RAM than a `t3.micro` instance (I don't know how much; I haven't tried it).
 This also ensures that any lazy-loaded modules get `__pycache__` directories.

-All of the files that the EFS filesystem needs are in a tarball named `all-files-in-deps.tar` in the S3 bucket (to be discussed later), so you'd only need to create it from scratch if you want to change the Lambda function's runtime from Python 3.13 to another version of Python.
+All of the files that the EFS filesystem needs are in a tarball named `all-files-in-deps.tar` in the `causanatura-roc-transcriptions` S3 bucket (to be discussed later), so you'd only need to create it from scratch if you want to change the Lambda function's runtime from Python 3.13 to another version of Python.

 After the EFS filesystem has been filled, you can "Terminate" the EC2 instances,